 This panel will explore the dual challenge of ensuring sustainable water and power supplies in Johor, focusing on the innovative strategies and technologies needed to address growing demand while minimizing environmental impact.
 Experts will discuss how Johor can balance the needs of its expanding economy with the imperative for sustainable resource management.

-– Overview of Johor’s water and power sustainability challenges
+-Overview of Johor’s water and power sustainability issues, including rising demand and environmental constraints.

-– Optimizing Water Usage Effectiveness (WUE) for Power Usage Effectiveness (PUE)
+-Strategies to improve Water Usage Effectiveness (WUE) and Power Usage Effectiveness (PUE) while maintaining system reliability and performance.

 This panel will explore Johor’s evolving connectivity landscape, emphasizing the role of infrastructure development, cross-border partnerships, and emerging technologies.
 Industry leaders will discuss the challenges and opportunities in building a resilient digital ecosystem to support economic growth, innovation, and global competitiveness.